 How to Prepare for the Threat of Garbage

 Land Contamination

-Additionally, garbage contaminates our land.
+Additionally, garbage and general litter contaminate our land beside the ocean we rely on so heavily.
 This means that the soil will not have the proper nutrients that it needs to properly grow food.
 It also means that food that is grown in the soil could be contaminated with toxins harmful to your body, such as carcinogens.

+How to Prepare for the Threat of Garbage